vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 ------------------

-Alrighty, we're done covering undoing stuff.
+Alright, we're done covering undoing stuff.
 I hope now that you know how to undo, you will feel more comfortable trying more stuff without the fear of breaking things.
 The next tips will be a bit more random.